yoshimoshi-garage/neoteric/README.md

 neoteric is both a product and a project.
 The idea is to add technology to older cars, race cars, or really anything that doesn't have electronics on-board.
 Stay tuned as we build up our first controller sub-system: a temperature-controlled relay

+## Build Tutorials

+The entire process of design and build of neoteric is [availble on YouTube](https://www.youtube.com/playlist?list=PLhCiXHwyBtSG45CGrDBlqeXXfJQwoWFP4).

 ## Microcontroller

 neoteric is desinged around the [Wilderness Labs Meadow](https://www.wildernesslabs.co) platform.